Impartial Predictive Modeling and the Use of Proxy Variables: Introduction

 \section{Introduction}

 Machine learning has been a boon for improved decision making.
-The increased volume and variety of data has opened the door to a host of data mining tools for knowledge discovery; however, automated decision making using vast quantities of data needs to be tempered by caution.
-In 2014, President Obama called for a 90-day review of big data analytics.
-The review, ``Big Data: Seizing Opportunities, Preserving Values,'' concludes that big data analytics can cause societal harm by perpetuating the disenfranchisement of marginalized groups \citep{BigData.Gov}.
-Fairness aware data mining (FADM) aims to address this concern.
+The increased volume and variety of data has led to a host of data mining tools for knowledge discovery; however, automated decision making using vast quantities of data needs to be tempered by caution.
+One goal in FADM is to provide suitably ``fair" estimates of a response $Y$, given legitimate covariates $\x$, sensitive covariates $\s$, and suspect covariates $\w$.
+The primary distinctions between these categories concerns the ability of an individual to be morally responsible for their value: covariates in $\s$ are considered to be outside of one's control, e.g. race and gender, while $\x$ are those features for which an individual can be held accountable.
+The $\w$ group contains those covariates for which it is uncertain whether or not one ought to be held responsible for their value.

-Broadly speaking, the goal of this project is to allow increasingly complex methods to be used without fear of infringing upon individuals' rights.
-This will be beneficial in all domains that have the potential for discrimination on the basis on data.
-Applications abound in both the private sector and academics.
-Companies will be able to justify the use of partially automated decision making in areas as diverse as loan applications, employment, and college admissions.
-There will be clear fairness criteria to guide the construction of fair models, thus reducing unintentional discrimination and litigation.
-A proper understanding of fairness will inform regulatory agencies and policy makers such that they can promote fairness and understand its statistical implications.
-In legal disputes, a set of models of fairness provides a baseline from which detrimental impact can be assessed.